vpasquier/v-slack-jira/README.md

 ## Reporting issues

-You can follow the developments and report issues here on github in this repository or on [https://waffle.io/vpasquier/v-slack-location](https://waffle.io/vpasquier/v-slack-location).
+You can follow the developments and report issues here on github in this repository or on [https://waffle.io/vpasquier/v-slack-jira](https://waffle.io/vpasquier/v-slack-jira).

-## Slack Location License
+## Slack Jira License

-Slack Location  uses the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)
+Slack Jira  uses the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)